Andrettin/Wyrmsun/readme.txt

 - Decreased siege engine base damage from 75 to 60.
 - Shift-clicking a unit training button will now train 5 units of that type.
 - If the same unit type is queued for training multiple times, it will now show as one icon with the number of trained units on it.
+- Added the dwarven Runesmith (icon by Jinn, unit graphics by Jinn and b_o), an upgrade of the Miner that produces Jewelry faster and can handle itself in combat.
+The Runesmith can upgrade to Runemaster and then to Arcanister.

 * Upgrades
 - Philosophy now grants +25% research speed instead of +10%.